American Friends Service Committee (AFSC)

 - In April 2016, AFSC organized a speaking tour alongside Jewish Voice for Peace to “raise support for conscientious objectors in Israel.”
 The tour featured two speakers who had refused service in the Israeli military.

-- In March 2016, AFSC was a sponsor for the Zochrot conference titled, “The Third International Conference on the Return of Palestinian Refugees.”
-The conference featured members of Badil, Israel Social TV, and Sadaka Reut.
+- In March 2016, AFSC was a sponsor for a Zochrot conference titled, “The Third International Conference on the Return of Palestinian Refugees.”
+The conference featured members of BADIL, Israel Social TV, and Sadaka Reut.